Azure/dalec/website/docs/signing.md

 # Signing Packages

 Packages can be automatically signed using Dalec.
 To do this, you will need to provide a signing frontend.
-There is an [example](test/signer/main.go) in the test code.
-Once that signing image has been built and tagged, the following can be added to the spec to trigger the signing operation:
+There is an example in the test code `test/signer/main.go`.
+Once that signing image has been built and tagged, the following can be added to the spec to trigger the signing
+operation:

 ```yaml
 targets: # Distro specific build requirements